Count Felix of Monpezat: Biography

-Felix was born a Prince of Denmark at Rigshospitalet, the Copenhagen University Hospital in Copenhagen Denmark on 22 July 2002.
+Felix was born a Prince of Denmark at Rigshospitalet, the Copenhagen University Hospital in Copenhagen, Denmark, on 22 July 2002.
 When his father met the press following the birth, he joked that the baby could be named anything from Ib to Nebuchadnezzar.

 He was baptised in Møgeltønder Church in Møgeltønder on 4 October 2002 by the Danish Chaplain-in-Ordinary, Christian Thodberg.
 His names were revealed to be Felix Henrik Valdemar Christian.
 His godparents are his maternal aunt, Martina Bent; and friends of his parents, Count Christian Ahlefeldt-Laurvig, Oscar Davidsen Siesbye, Damian Sibley and Annick Boel.
 At the christening, the musical work Dåbens Pagt composed by Frederik Magle, dedicated to Prince Felix, saw its inaugural performance.

-After their divorce, Prince Joachim and Countess Alexandra shared joint custody of Felix and his older brother Nikolai.
+After their divorce, Prince Joachim and Countess Alexandra shared joint custody of Felix and his older brother Prince Nikolai.

 The prince attended pre-school at the Garnison Church in Copenhagen, and at age six, followed in the footsteps of his father, brother and uncle at Krebs School in Østerbro.
 In 2018, he began his secondary education at Gammel Hellerup Gymnasium, making him the first member of the Danish royal family to attend a non-private upper secondary school.

 In 2021, the Danish court confirmed that he had passed his entry exam to the Royal Danish Military Academy.
-In October 2022, he left his (2 year long) Army's Lieutenant Training, which he had begun in August, at the Gardehus Barracks in Slagelse, south-west of Copenhagen.
+In October 2021, he left his (2 year long) Army's Lieutenant Training, which he had begun in August, at the Gardehus Barracks in Slagelse, south-west of Copenhagen.
 He then started modelling with luxury jeweller Georg Jensen.